SahanAdikaram/Sahan-Adikaram/README.md

 ## Healthcare IoT system architecture

-<h1>Perception, network, and application layers are the three main components of the fundamental IoT-based healthcare architecture, which can be discussed in relation to the healthcare sector.</h1>
+Perception, network, and application layers are the three main components of the fundamental IoT-based healthcare architecture, which can be discussed in relation to the healthcare sector.

 ## Perception, network, and application layers?